Sakura-IT/PowerPCAmiga/README.md

 # Current State

+Currently, the library is in a beta stage.
-Refer to the issues tracker for progress.
-Currently, the library is in an early working beta stage for the K1/M1 cards.
+Refer to the issues tracker for the actual state.